TinoPavic/SkyWave/README.md

-# SkyWave
+# NVIS-1D
-Skywave is mode of propagation used for HF radio.
+NVIS is mode of propagation used for HF radio.